Overview of CSA Farm Shares

 Q: I want to give a Farm Share as a gift, can this be done?

 A: Absolutely!
-Simply purchase the share with your contact info at checkout, and shoot us a quick email to let us know it’s a gift, and how we can help you present it.
+Simply purchase the share with your contact info at checkout, then shoot us a quick email to office@sienafarms.com to let us know it’s a gift, and how we can help you present it.

 Q: Does Siena Farms have any work requirements or Pick-Your-Own like some CSA’s do?

 A: Nope!
 We take care of all the planting, growing and harvesting.
 However, we normally schedule a couple of large-group volunteer harvest days in the fall to help pull in our fall/winter storage crops (like carrots!), which is a ton of fun, a ton of help to the farm, and a nice opportunity to share in the simple pleasures of harvesting beautiful vegetables.
+Please keep an eye on our Events page for updates, we'll also reach out by email when event reservations go online.
 Meantime, as CSA members you’re always welcome to come visit and check out the fields and crops.
-Just give us a heads up that you’re on your way if it’s not on a CSA pickup day, and enjoy!
+Just give us a heads up by phone or email that you’re on your way so we can point you toward the fields, and enjoy!

 Q: How does the e-newsletter work?